 - Brendan Croak, Recreation Director

 - Drew Hand, Superintendent of Highway, DPW

 - Landis Hershey, Conservation Agent

 - Sara Khatib, Planning Board

 - Jim Johnson, Town Administrator

-- Glenn Maffei, Board of Sewer and Water

-- Commissioners and Trails Committee
+- Glenn Maffei, Board of Sewer and Water Commissioners and Trails Committee

 - Kerri McManama, Director Council on Aging

 - Justin Monta, Superintendent Parks and Cemeteries, Tree Warden

 - Gary Riggott, Trails Committee

 - Patrick Shields, Assistant Town Administrator

 - Jack Wiley, Chair Conservation Commission and Adams Farm Committee

 - Michael Yanovitch, Building Inspector

 The Metropolitan Area Planning Council (MAPC) facilitated the process.
 MAPC provided project management, technical analysis, and community engagement assistance to advance the planning process and prepare the plan document.
 The preparation of the plan was made possible by grants from the Commonwealth of Massachusetts Executive Office of Energy and Environmental Affairs and MAPC Technical Assistance.
-An Open Space and Recreation Survey was developed and posted on the Town of Walpole website and was available for over a month.
-The survey was well circulated and received 376 responses from community participants.
+An Open Space and Recreation Survey was developed and was available for over a month.
+The public survey was advertised on the town website, Facebook page, and Twitter account.
+The survey was also advertised at Town Hall and announced at Conservation Commission meetings.
+The survey received 376 responses from community participants.